Blues lead guitar - lesson 5

 A blues scale shape diagram 2nd pos

-Instructions: This lesson focus on the 5th shape of the blues scale.
-It "returns" to the 1st shape (see lesson 1), in other words it blends with the 1st shape on the 5th and 6th frets.
-One way to use the 5th shape is when you are using the 1st shape in 5th position and want to go up on the high frets, but don't want to go all way to the 17th position.
-In this case may the 5th shape be a better alternative on the 14th fret.
+Instructions: The 5th shape of the blues scale "returns" on the fingerboard to the 1st shape (see lesson 1).
+In other words, it blends with the 1st shape on the 5th and 6th frets.
+One way to use the 5th shape is when you are using the 1st shape in the 5th position and want to go up on the high frets, but don't want to go all way to the 17th position.
+In this case may the 5th shape be an alternative on the 14th fret.

 Jam track info